cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 ### Introduction

-To better understand the required migration steps and the recipes' configuration, this tutorial provides an introduction to a sample Jira Cloud project using the default [Kanban](https://www.atlassian.com/software/jira/templates/kanban) template.
+To better understand the required migration steps and the recipes' customization, this tutorial provides an introduction to a sample Jira Cloud project using the default [Kanban](https://www.atlassian.com/software/jira/templates/kanban) template.
 Let's assume that the workflow for the **Task** issue type of this sample project includes the following statuses:

 #### Initial Jira workflow